funkelab/cellulus/README.md

 Using `cellulus` from the terminal window requires specifying a `train.toml` config file and an `infer.toml` config file. <br>
 These files indicate how the training and inference should be performed respectively.

-For example, a minimal `train.toml` config file could look as follows:
+For example, a minimal `train.toml` config file would look as follows:

 ```toml
 [model_config]